Frequently Asked Questions About Therapy

 Do I need to know exactly what I want to work on?

-No. Many people begin therapy with a general sense that something has shifted or feels unsettled without being able to name exactly what the problem is.
+No. Many people begin therapy with a general sense that something has shifted or feels wrong without being able to name exactly what the problem is.
 Your willingness to slow down, reflect, and stay curious is enough to begin.
 Clarity often emerges through the process of the work itself.

 About Sessions